cqse/Teamscale-AzureDevOps-Extension/overview.md

-The Teamscale DevOps Extension was designed to integrate results of Source Code Analyses and Test Analyses of a [Teamscale](https://www.teamscale.com/) Instance to Azure DevOps and provides a build step that uploads coverage recorded during test execution in the build to a Teamscale server.
+The Teamscale DevOps Extension was designed to integrate results of Source Code Analyses and Test Analyses of a [Teamscale](https://www.teamscale.com/) Instance to Azure DevOps and provides a build step that uploads coverage recorded during test execution or other reports in the build to a Teamscale server.

+This Extension works with Azure DevOps Service as well as with Azure DevOps Server (on premise installation).

+# Integration of Teamscale Analyses i Azure DevOps

 Analyses results are integrated into
 * Azure DevOps Work Items as Test Gap- and Findings Churn Badges